WXVT-LD: History

-In 2015, WXVT and WABG appeared in a TruTV reality series Breaking Greenville.
-It premiered January 29, 2015, and ended on March 26, 2015.

-H3 Communications agreed to sell WXVT to Cala Broadcast Partners for $3.7 million on October 30, 2015; concurrently, Cala would purchase WABG-TV, WNBD-LD, and WFXW-LD from Commonwealth Broadcasting Group.
-Cala was jointly owned by Brian Brady (who owned several other television stations, mostly under the Northwest Broadcasting name) and Jason Wolff (who owned radio and television stations through Frontier Radio Management).
-On November 30, 2015, Cala assigned its right to purchase WXVT to John Wagner for $100,000.
-The sale was completed on August 1, 2016; on that date, the station went off the air, with Wagner stating in a filing with the FCC that it was looking for new programming.
-This resulted in the WXVT intellectual unit, including CBS programming, being moved to a digital subchannel of sister station and NBC affiliate WNBD-LD and mapped to WXVT's former channel 15.
+Commonwealth Broadcasting Group agreed to sell WFXW-LD, WABG-TV, and WNBD-LD to Cala Broadcast Partners for $11.7 million on October 30, 2015.
+Cala is jointly owned by Brian Brady (who owns several other television stations, mostly under the Northwest Broadcasting name) and Jason Wolff (who owns radio and television stations through Frontier Radio Management).
+Concurrently with this acquisition, Cala agreed to purchase WXVT from H3 Communications; a month later, it assigned its right to purchase that station to John Wagner.
+The sale was completed on August 1, 2016.

 On January 1, 2017, Cable One (now Sparklight) removed channels owned by Northwest Broadcasting after the two companies failed to reach an agreement.
 On February 1, 2017, the channels were restored to Cable One's lineup under a new carriage deal.

-On June 26, 2017, the station became low-power, re-licensed to Cleveland, and moved to RF channel 17.
-It changed its call sign to WXVT-LD on July 7.
-In 2020, channel 15 would be sold to Tri-State Christian Television, where it continues to operate as WFXW.
+On June 26, 2017, the WXVT intellectual unit was separated from the former full-power channel 15 facility and transferred to the low-power channel 17 facility.
+The station subsequently changed the call sign to WXVT-LD on July 7.
+The former channel 15 facility remained off the air and changed its call sign to WFXW on July 25.
+The channel 15 facility returned to the air in 2019 as an Ion affiliate.
+The license was sold to Total Christian Television in 2020.

 In February 2019, Reuters reported that Apollo Global Management had agreed to acquire the entirety of Brian Brady's television portfolio, which it intended to merge with Cox Media Group (which Apollo acquired at the same time) and stations spun off from Nexstar Media Group's purchase of Tribune Broadcasting, once the purchases are approved by the FCC.
 In March 2019 filings with the FCC, Apollo confirmed that its newly-formed broadcasting group, Terrier Media, would acquire Northwest Broadcasting, with Brian Brady holding an unspecified minority interest in Terrier.
 In June 2019, it was announced that Terrier Media would instead operate as Cox Media Group, as Apollo had reached a deal to also acquire Cox's radio and advertising businesses.
 The transaction was completed on December 17.

 On March 29, 2022, Cox Media Group announced it would sell WXVT-LD, WNBD-LD, WABG-TV and 15 other stations to Imagicomm Communications, an affiliate of the parent company of the INSP cable channel, for $488 million; the sale was completed on August 1.
 On April 8, 2025, Imagicomm announced that the Greenville stations would be acquired by Webb Collums' Deltavision Media; the deal was consummated on August 15.